-How to Deal with Excess Stock in Your Inventory
+The Challenges of Excess Stock in Your Inventory

-- Disadvantages of Excess Stock
+- Disadvantages of excess inventory

 - Need help reducing excess stock levels?

 Excess stock is a common term used in inventory management. it’s also known as overstock, stock surplus, excessive stock, or excess inventory.
 But, no matter what you call it, one thing remains constant – the threat it represents to your company’s bottom line.
 This blog takes a closer look…

 Excess stock levels are typically caused by three culprits:

 - Lack of product lifecycle tracking

 Excessive stock levels have many cost implications.
 First off, there’s the lost revenue associated with products that may never sell (obsolete stock) due to little or no market demand.
 Then there’s the capital tied up in the original purchase of the goods, and finally there’s the costs associated with storing the inventory, often referred to as carrying costs.

 Excess inventory and the product lifecycyle